sdiehl/wiwinwlh/tutorial.md

 rdeepseq x = rseq (force x)
 ```

-We now can create a "higher order" strategy that takes two strategies and itself yields a a computation which
+We now can create a "higher order" strategy that takes two strategies and itself yields a computation which
 when evaluated uses the passed strategies in its scheduling.

 ~~~~ {.haskell include="src/22-concurrency/strategies_param.hs"}